edmundhung/conform/docs/submission.md

 <!-- /aside -->

-## Naming convention
+## Schema

 The convention **conform** adopted is similiar to how properties are accessed in JavaScript: `object.property` and `array[index]`.
 These notations could be nested and mixed together.

-Once the name of the fields are configured properly, you can then access the value from `submission.value`:
+Once the name of the fields are configured properly, you can then [parse](/packages/conform-react/README.md#parse) the form data and access the value from `submission.value`.

 ```tsx
 import { parse } from '@conform-to/react';